Day 11- Lake Constance, Germany

 The next morning was a gorgeous day.
 We’d had a few cloudy ones, although it felt fairly warm for April, but today was bright beautiful sunshine.
 The light glistened off the waters of the lake and it was just beautiful.
 We saw this yacht slipping away to enjoy a day’s sailing- so pretty in the early morning light.
 We set off and were pleased to find the main road ran right along the shore of the lake, so you had beautiful views nearly all the time.
 There is a train line between the road and the lake for most of the time, so there isn’t much parking on the shore itself.
 And as we discovered, most of the small roads which led to the shore went under the train line, and had VERY low bridges.

-One of the reasons I chose this route was to drive through Überlingen, on the shore of Lake Constance.
+One of the reasons I chose this route on our German motorhome trip was to drive through Überlingen, on the shore of Lake Constance.
 I thought Überlingen was a small town, but it turns out it’s an actual city, with famous Roman ruins and healing Spa waters.
 As an Air Traffic Controller, part of our training included learning from past air accidents, and the one which happened over Überlingen was horrific.

 For those who don’t know, in 2002 two planes collided in mid-air above Überlingen, killing everyone onboard.
 One plane was a DHL cargo flight, with the pilot & co-pilot; the other was carrying 69 passengers, including a load of children on a school trip.
 Due to a combination of errors, including the air traffic system & the way the pilots handled the warning messages in the cockpit, the two planes ended up at the same point at the same time.
 The odds of that happening in that airspace at that time (it was in the middle of the night & the airspace was quiet) are astronomically small, but it happened.
 The poor air traffic controller, who was already living with that guilt, was stabbed to death on his doorstep in 2004 by a distraught father who had lost his wife & two children in the crash.
 The whole thing is heartbreaking.